DreynDev/reminders/README.md

 # Flask Reminder App

-It's a web application written in Flask that allows users to create, edit and track their reminders.
+It's a web application written in Python with Flask that allows users to create, edit and track their reminders.

 ## Features